-If you haven’t yet applied to university, have changed your mind about your current course choice, or your circumstances have changed, then you can use Clearing to find alternative courses to study.
+If you haven’t applied to university, changed your mind about your course choice, or your circumstances change, then you can use Clearing to find alternative courses to study.

 Results not what you expected?